Admitting Defeat...but Trying Again

 As an Art History major, my multiple--and possibly excessive--visits to the Louvre, Musee D'Orsay, Musee de L'Orangerie, Centre Pompidou etc, etc, etc. flashed before my eyes, and I simultaneously attempted to catalog --in a beautiful book with color photographs, themed chapters, and some prestigious foreword, like a good little art historian would imagine-- the hundreds upon hundreds of paintings I have seen and admired while here in Paris.
 And to my surprise the one which I must say most accurately expresses my experience is one which I have not yet seen, but have had the wonderful pleasure of studying here in class.

 Baudelaire describes the Flaneur as being the "'I' with an insatiable appetite for the 'non-I'" and one who has "no other calling but to cultivate the idea of beauty in their persons, to satisfy their passions, to feel and to think."
 It is said that the Flaneur is one who feels most at home walking the streets of Paris.
-With all of this I must concur.

 Therefore, although the 19th century characterized the Flaneur as solely male, I must insist that the 21st century has created at least one female Flaneur in Paris--a Flaneuse, if you will.